 The Asian cockroach is related to the German cockroach.
 In fact, the two roaches look so much alike that they have even fooled pest control professionals.
 The Asian cockroach was first found in Florida in the 1980’s.
 Since then it has spread across the Gulf Coast from Florida to Texas.
 It has also moved northward into Georgia.

-Both the Asian and the German cockroaches reproduce quickly.
+The Asian cockroach reproduce quickly.
 There have been reports of Asian cockroach populations as high as 250,000 insects per acre.

 There are several physical differences between the Asian cockroach and the German roach.
 However, these many of the differences are hard to see, especially without a strong magnifying glass.
 However, there are two very obvious differences between the Asian and the German cockroaches.